-11. Most children are likely to demonstrate some of the elements of skill, knowledge and understanding within the development matters band for 40-60+ months, in addition to all of the elements in the preceding band for 30-50 months.
+12. Most children are likely to demonstrate some of the skills, knowledge and understanding described by the development statements in the 'Development Matters' band for 40-60+ months, in addition to those in the preceding band for 30-50 months.
 This may be referred to as the age-related expectation at the beginning of reception.
-Attainment on entry is likely to be below age-related expectations where a substantial proportion of children in a school do not demonstrate all of the elements in the 30-50 month band.
-The statutory early learning goals establish national expectations for most children to reach by the http://media.education.gov.uk/assets/files/pdf/d/development%20matters%20in%20the%20eyfs.pdf 4 Statutory Framework for the Early Years Foundation Stage, DfE, 2012 http://media.education.gov.uk/assets/files/pdf/e/eyfs%20statutory%20framework%20march%20201 2.pdf end of Reception Year.
-These are the statements in bold in the 40-60+ month band.
+Attainment on entry is likely to be below age-related expectations where a substantial proportion of children in a school do not demonstrate competence in the 30-50 month band.
+The statutory early learning goals establish national expectations for most children to reach by the end of Reception Year.